 On 6 June 2000, record buyers were confronted with one of the most brutal opening tracks in a long while: "Nicotine, valium, vicadin, marijuana, ecstasy, and alcohol"

 Repeated over and over, the mantra was propelled by a pounding hard rock rhythm.
 Rated R was the second outing from Josh Homme's latest project, but he'd had a long career in stoner rock.
 Queens Of The Stone Age were to spell the death of that genre and usher in the new Millennium in style.

-But how did the California-formed band get their name?
+But how did the band come up with their name?
 Was it a case of No One Knows or more Go With The Flow?
+Find out here...

-Before Queens of the Stone Age, Josh Homme was in a band called Kyuss - which broke up in 1995.
+Before Queens of the Stone Age, Josh Homme was in a band called Kyuss - who broke up in 1995.

 The rocker joined Screaming Trees as a touring guitarist, before then forming a new band called Gamma Ray, with which he released their Gamma Ray EP.

 However, threatened by a lawsuit from a German power metal band with the same name, Homme was forced to come up with a new moniker for the band.

 It was then that the band called upon a nickname which was first given to Kyuss by their producer Chris Goss.